strath-ace/GraknAutoPOP/README.md

 # GraknAutoPOP
-`GraknAutoPOP` is a wrapper for the Automatic POPulation of the [Grakn](http://grakn.ai/) Knowledge Graph using [Grakn Python client](https://dev.grakn.ai/docs/language-drivers/client-python).
+`GraknAutoPOP` is a wrapper for the Automatic POPulation a [Grakn](http://grakn.ai/) Knowledge Graph using [Grakn Python client](https://dev.grakn.ai/docs/language-drivers/client-python).
-The functions created are based on the specific input structure of the file that is described in ADD LINK ARTICLE.
+The functions created are based on the specific input structure of the file that is described in the article:

+[Automatic population of a Grakn Knowledge Graph form a single input file]().

 Requirements
 ------------